Moana

 Moana has a typical household mix, with a fairly typical median household size

-Family households account for 74.9% of all households, consisting of 31.9% couples with children, 30.4% couples without children, and 12.2% single parent families.
-Non-family households make up the remaining 25.1%, with lone person households at 22.8% and group households comprising 1.9%.
-The median household size is 2.5 people, which matches the average for Greater Adelaide.
+Family households constitute 74.9% of all households, including 31.9% couples with children, 30.4% couples without children, and 12.2% single parent families.
+Non-family households account for the remaining 25.1%, with lone person households at 22.8% and group households comprising 1.9% of the total.
+The median household size is 2.5 people, aligning with the Greater Adelaide average.

 Frequently Asked Questions - Households